 When your body's sodium level drops too much, it can be a life-threatening emergency.
 Call your provider right away if you have symptoms of this condition.

-Treating the condition that is causing low sodium can help.
+Treating the condition that is causing hyponatremia can help.

 If you play sports or do other vigorous activity, drink fluids such as sports drinks that contain electrolytes to keep your body's sodium level in a healthy range.

 Hyponatremia; Dilutional hyponatremia; Euvolemic hyponatremia; Hypervolemic hyponatremia; Hypovolemic hyponatremia

 Dell KM.
 Fluid, electrolytes, and acid-base homeostasis.
 In: Martin RJ, Fanaroff AA, Walsh MC, eds.
 Fanaroff and Martin's Neonatal-Perinatal Medicine.
 11th ed.
 Philadelphia, PA: Elsevier; 2020:chap 92.